(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Data Structures, Models, and Estimators

 where the objective function,

-consists of a criterion function $\psi(\cdot)$, e.g., the quadratic loss function for OLS estimation as in Example \ref{example:ols_bipartite}, and a penalty term that ensures the unique identification of $\phi$ by imposing suitable linear constraints of the form $\mathcal{C}^{\prime} \phi = 0$.
-In addition, the objective function is normalized by a model-specific scaling factor $w_{n_{s}}$ that grows with the sample size $n_{s}$ at a suitable rate.
-It is important to note that our analysis is limited to objective functions that are locally convex in some neighborhood around the true parameter values and sufficiently smooth in all parameters.
-This encompasses a wide range of estimators, including many popular (pseudo-)maximum likelihood and (non-)linear least squares estimators, but not those with non-smooth criterion functions such as for quantile regression.
+consists of a criterion function $\psi_{ijt}(\pi) \coloneqq \psi(y_{ijt}, \pi)$ and a penalty term that ensures unique identification of $\phi$ by imposing suitable linear constraints.
+For instance, $\psi_{ijt}(\pi) = (y_{ijt} - \pi)^2$ corresponds to OLS estimation (as in Example \ref{example:ols_bipartite}).
+The objective function is normalized by a model-specific scaling factor $w_{n, s}$ that grows with the sample size $n_{s}$ at a suitable rate.
+We restrict attention to objective functions that are locally convex near the true parameter values and sufficiently smooth in all parameters.
+This covers a wide range of estimators, including many popular (pseudo-)maximum likelihood and (non)linear least squares estimators, but excludes those with non-smooth criterion functions, such as those used in quantile regression.